Improving Noisy Student Training on Non-target Domain Data for Automatic Speech Recognition: Introduction

 \section{Introduction}

-In recent years, Semi-Supervised learning (SSL) has attracted a lot of research interests in many fields of deep learning, such as Automatic Speech Recognition (ASR) \cite{ssl_asr0,ssl_asr1,synnaeve2020endtoend} , Computer Vision \cite{ssl_cv0,ssl_cv1,xie2020self} and Natural Language Processing \cite{ssl_nlp0,ssl_nlp1,ssl_nlp2}.
-Among these methods, Noisy Student Training (NST) has recently demonstrated extremely strong performances in Image Classification \cite{xie2020self} by inducing noise and randomness into traditional Teacher-student Learning \cite{teacher_student0,teacher_student1}.
+In recent years, Semi-Supervised Learning (SSL) has attracted a lot of research interest in many fields of deep learning, such as Automatic Speech Recognition (ASR) \cite{ssl_asr0,ssl_asr1,synnaeve2020endtoend} , Computer Vision \cite{ssl_cv0,ssl_cv1,xie2020self} and Natural Language Processing \cite{ssl_nlp0,ssl_nlp1,ssl_nlp2}.
+Among these methods, Noisy Student Training (NST) has recently demonstrated extremely strong performances in Image Classification \cite{xie2020self} by introducing noise and randomness into traditional Teacher-student Learning \cite{teacher_student0,teacher_student1}.
 This method further demonstrates its robustness in the ASR field \cite{park2020improved, doutre2021improving, nst_asr4}.
-After combing with pre-train methods \cite{baevski2020wav2vec}, NST is shown to be a vital component for achieving SOTA results in a number of datasets, e.g. Librispeech \cite{NST_ASR2_pushing_limits}.
+After combing with pre-train methods \cite{baevski2020wav2vec}, NST is shown to be a vital component for achieving SOTA results on a number of datasets, e.g. Librispeech \cite{NST_ASR2_pushing_limits}.

-However, NST has not been widely investigated in Mandarin ASR tasks especially when the domain of supervised data does not match the unsupervised data.
-Noise and domain play an important role in ASR \cite{noise_domain0} and the abundant unsupervised data from social media can not always satisfy the domain of the desired task.
-Thus, proper data selection techniques is required to remove noise and select data that is close to the target domain \cite{lu22_interspeech}.
+However, NST has not been widely investigated in ASR tasks when the domain of the supervised data does not match the unsupervised data.
+Noise and domain play an important role in ASR \cite{noise_domain0} and the abundant unsupervised data from social media may not always match the domain of the desired task.
+Thus, proper data selection techniques are required to remove noise and select data that is close to the target domain \cite{lu22_interspeech}.
 The most common filter in ASR is the Confidence Score that selects the most trustworthy transcriptions based on confidence estimation and threshold \cite{confidence_score0, confidence_score1, confidence_score2}.
-However, this method is not always promising in scenarios with large amount of unlabeled data with domain mismatches.
-Another recent unsupervised data selection technique is investigated in \cite{lu22_interspeech}, where an extra contrastive Language Model (LM) is applied as a data selector to better improve the target-domain ASR task.
+However, this method is not always promising in scenarios with large amount of unlabelled data with domain mismatches.
+Another recent unsupervised data selection technique is investigated in \cite{lu22_interspeech}, where a contrastive Language Model is applied as a data selector to better improve the target-domain ASR task.